amphp/amp/README.md

 registration in a single function as a convenience for programmers who wish to use the same API for all IO watchers and specify flags to denote desired behavior.

-The `Alert\Reactor` interface exposes the following flags for use with `Reactor::watchStream`:
+The `Amp\Reactor` interface exposes the following flags for use with `Reactor::watchStream`:

  - `Reactor::WATCH_READ`
  - `Reactor::WATCH_WRITE`